-Reports concerning prospective students will be first reviewed by the Equity Office, in conjunction with the Registrar, to determine whether the behavior precludes them from being a part of the GCU community.
+Reports concerning prospective students will be reviewed by the Institutional Access and Compliance, in conjunction with the Director of Admissions, to determine whether the behavior precludes them from being a part of the GCU community.
 Depending on the severity of the behavior, the prospective student may be deemed ineligible for admission and notified by the Office of Academic Records.
-Reports concerning prospective students who are approved to continue with the admission process will be referred to the Multicultural, Diversity, and Inclusion Office for further processing.
+Reports concerning prospective students who are approved to continue with the admission process will be reviewed by the Institutional Access and Compliance Office to determine if further action is warranted under the Multicultural Diversity and Inclusion Policy.